intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/README.md

 ### 2. Run LLM with Python API

-You can use the python api to simplely run HF model.
+You can use Python API to run Hugging Face model simply.
+Here is the sample code:
 ```python
 from intel_extension_for_transformers.transformers import AutoModel, WeightOnlyQuantConfig
 model_name = "Intel/neural-chat-7b-v1-1"     # Hugging Face model_id or local model